davenza/PyBNesian/docs/source/extending.rst

 - The underlying graph of the Bayesian network.
 - The underlying :class:`BayesianNetworkType <pybnesian.models.BayesianNetworkType>`.
 - The list of :class:`FactorType <pybnesian.factors.FactorType>` for each node.
-- The list of :class:`Factor <pybnesian.factors.Factor>` within the Bayesian network (if :attr:`.BayesianNetworkBase.include_cpd` is ``True``).
+- The list of :class:`ConditionalFactor <pybnesian.factors.ConditionalFactor>` within the Bayesian network (if :attr:`.BayesianNetworkBase.include_cpd` is ``True``).

 In the case of :class:`DynamicBayesianNetwork <pybnesian.models.DynamicBayesianNetwork>`, it saves the above list for